Bo Xilai: Death of Neil Heywood

 On 14 November 2011, British citizen Neil Heywood was found dead in his Chongqing hotel room.
 At the time, local authorities declared he had died from alcohol over-consumption.
 The official cause of death was not scrutinized until several months later, when revelations emerged that Heywood's death was a homicide, and Bo Xilai was implicated.

 Heywood, a businessman and fixer for Western companies in China, was first introduced to the Bo family in 2004, Bo Guagua's third year at Harrow School, as the only alumnus living in Dalian.
 Even though it was confirmed that Fido Vivien-May, a volunteer at Royal British Legion whom Gu Kailai had met through Bo Guagua's language school in Bournemouth, introduced and helped Bo Guagua's application to Harrow School, after Bo Xilai's fall, it was widely misreported that Heywood helped with Bo Guagua's admission to the school, when Heywood in fact did not know them at the time.

 Heywood was widely believed to be a middleman for the Bo family, helping them move and manage properties overseas, in exchange for their political influence in facilitating his business activities in China.
 In October 2011, Heywood reportedly had a business dispute with Gu, which escalated when Heywood threatened to reveal the family's business dealings and "destroy" Bo Guagua, who was studying in the US.
 Heywood was then poisoned by Gu and her aide Zhang Xiaojun.

 In August 2012, Gu was convicted of the murder and receive a suspended death sentence, which was commuted to life imprisonment in 2015.
 Meanwhile, Zhang was sentenced to nine years' jail for acting as an accomplice in the poisoning.
 His sentence was reduced by a total of 26 months on three occasions—in 2014, 2015, and 2017—due to good behavior, which scheduled his release for May 2019.
 However, he was released earlier, at an unknown date no later than January 2018, as he joined the Bo family at a memorial event for Bo Yibo at the Babaoshan Revolutionary Cemetery in Beijing on January 17, 2018.

 Downfall

+In early 2012, Bo visited the Fourteenth Army Group, which his father had helped found in the late 1930s.
+The visit was alleged to have violated civil-military non-fraternization policies and was viewed by some as evidence of Bo's political ambitions.